The Poda Nature Preserve

 The Via Pontica, Europe’s second largest flyway for migratory birds, passes directly over the Poda Preserve, and every year brings populations of White Storks (Ciconia ciconia), Great White Pelicans (Pelecanus onocrotalus), and thousands of other birds – predators, swimmers, and waders.

-The Poda Preservation Center undertakes year-round research on migratory birds, but the best time to observe them is during the months of March, April, August, and September.
+The Poda Preservation Center undertakes year-round research on migratory birds, but the best time to observe them is in March, April, August, and September.

 Besides birds, the preserve is home to the Blotched Snake (Elaphe sauromates), the largest snake in Bulgaria, as well as the Etruscan shrew (Suncus etruscus); Europe’s smallest mammal; the exotic coypu or nutria (Myocastor coypus); and the European otter (Lutra lutra).